fossas/broker/docs/README.md

 Boots Broker using the local config file, scanning the projects on configured DevOps hosts and importing their metadata into FOSSA.

+## Config

+The Broker config file tells Broker about the repositories it should scan, how it can access them, and at what cadence.
+See the [config reference](./reference/config.md) for more details.